Massage – The Benefits

 The experience of your first pregnancy can have a profound physiological and emotional effect on any woman.
 Coming to terms with the changes in her body and the impending changes will cause extreme stress for approximately 40 weeks.

 Pregnant women have for many years turned towards pregnancy massage for the unwinding of mind and body both.
-Although all massage will help a woman relax, pregnancy massage helps to relieve some common of pregnancy such as neck and back pain while also promoting relaxation.
+Although all massage will help a woman relax, pregnancy massage helps to relieve some common symptoms of pregnancy such as neck and back pain while also promoting relaxation.
 Some benefits are:

 o increased relaxation

-o decreased insomnia
+o decreased

 o lessened sciatic pain